 Big expertise in AI/ML: Artificial Intelligence and Machine learning have played a significant role in transforming financial services and digitization.
 AI/ML developed model has led to the emergence of new lending models, better credit underwriting processes, and new products.
 Big Techs have developed superior capabilities around AI/ML and have used successfully in their existing product and service stack to power their growth.
 The same skills on AI/ML provide them an edge to couple their financial services.

 Capital: One of the reasons for the big growth in Fintech & startup evolution is the availability of capital.
 Today, the majority of available capital, mainly through Venture funding, has gone into technology.
-To drive innovation and customer outreach programs, ease of capital helps startup to drive their business model.
+To drive innovation and customer outreach programs, ease of capital helps startups to drive their business model.
 Big Techs have been widely placed on cash, which makes it easier for them to drive innovation and spend well on customer acquisition programs.

-There is little doubt that big techs will play a significant role in banking because of their inherent advantages through continuous innovation and partnership structure with Banks.
+There is little doubt that big techs will play a significant role in open banking because of their inherent advantages through continuous innovation and partnership structure with Banks.